A quantum genetic algorithm with quantum crossover and mutation operations: Introduction

 As another direction for developing quantum evolutionary computing, which we do not pursue in this contribution, one may use so-called quantum fixed-point search algorithms \cite{Gr05,TGP06}.
 They increase the population of a superposition of target chromosomes by iterative applications of unitary amplitude-amplification operations.
 Unlike the original Grover search, there is no drawback in an excessive iteration; the probability of finding a target grows monotonically as $1-\epsilon^{2t+1}$ where $\epsilon$ is the probability of finding a non-target chromosome and $t$ is the number of queries.
 The query complexity of this approach is, however, as large as that of the exhaustive search: When the number $r$ of targets is very small in comparison to $N$, we have $\epsilon^{2t+1}=(1-r/N)^{2t+1} \simeq 1-(2t+1)r/N$, which implies that $O(N/r)$ queries are required to achieve a sufficiently small error probability, say $1/2$.
 Thus for $r\ll N$, Grover's algorithm should be chosen instead of fixed-point quantum search algorithms.
 In addition, the asymptotic optimality of $\epsilon^{2t+1}$ as an error reduction speed was proved \cite{CRR05} for fixed-point quantum search methods.
 It is also known that the query complexity of the Grover search is optimal \cite{BBHT98} in general as a unitary process for unsorted search.
-Therefore, it is unlikely~\footnote{{ There is another drawback in a quantum fixed-point search: it requires a nonstandard oracle operation represented by the unitary gate $\widetilde{U}_{\rm o}=1-2|t\rangle\langle t|$ with $|t\rangle$ a superposition of target states.
-A standard oracle is represented by the unitary gate $U_{\rm o}=1-2\sum_m|\tau_m\rangle\langle\tau_m|$ with $|\tau_m\rangle$ the target states.
-There is no known way to construct $\widetilde{U}_{\rm o}$ from $U_{\rm o}$ efficiently when we have multiple targets that are unknown in advance.
-This difficulty exists not merely in the fixed-point search but also in a variant \cite{T11} of Grover search using $\widetilde{U}_{\rm o}$. }} that a fixed-point quantum search is effectively used in an evolutionary computing instead of the standard Grover search and its variants.
+Therefore, it is unlikely\footnote{{ There is another drawback in the use of a quantum fixed-point search.
+It requires phase shift operations $\widetilde{U}_{\rm s}=1-(1-e^{i\pi/3})\sum_l|\varsigma_l\rangle\langle \varsigma_l|$ and $\widetilde{U}_{\rm t}=1-(1-e^{i\pi/3})|\tau_m\rangle\langle \tau_m|$ with {\em source states} $|\varsigma_l\rangle$ and {\em target states} $|\tau_m\rangle$ ($l$ and $m$ are labels) in addition to another appropriate unitary operation \cite{Gr05}.
+One may alternatively use ${\hat{U}_{\rm s}}=1-(1-e^{i\pi/3})|\mathcal{S}\rangle\langle \mathcal{S}|$ and ${\hat{U}_{\rm t}}=1-(1-e^{i\pi/3})|\mathcal{T}\rangle\langle \mathcal{T}|$ where $|\mathcal{S}\rangle$ is an equally-weighted superposition of $|\varsigma_l\rangle$ and $|\mathcal{T}\rangle$ is an equally-weighted superposition of $|\tau_m\rangle$.
+(This kind of alternative operation for a quantum search was used in Ref.~\cite{T11}.)
+The problem is that $\varsigma_l$'s are highly-random nonconsecutive chromosomes in the context of evolutionary computing.
+There is no known way to construct $\widetilde{U}_{\rm s}$ or $\hat{U}_{\rm s}$ within ${\rm poly}(\log \widetilde{N})$ cost in such a case, where $\widetilde{N}$ is the number of $\varsigma_l$'s. }} that a fixed-point quantum search is effectively used in an evolutionary computing instead of the standard Grover search and its variants.